ghun131/track-time-branch/README.md

-This package built by using WakaTime api.
+This package built by using WakaTime api to track the amount of time you spend on your IDE

-###Installation
+### Installation
 First step:
 ```
 npm i project-time